 The 5 Stages of the Hardware Asset Management Lifecycle

-Managing hardware IT asset management isn’t just about tracking equipment or updating spreadsheets.
-It’s about control, visibility, and efficiency — making sure every hardware asset serves the business purpose it was bought for, from procurement to disposal.
-Miss a step, and you’re looking at wasted budgets, compliance risks, or operational downtime.
+Managing hardware IT asset management isn’t just chasing down stray laptops or updating that Excel sheet nobody trusts.
+It’s about keeping control, having rock-solid visibility, and making sure every piece of gear is actually pulling its weight for the business.
+Miss a stage, and you’re teeing yourself up for wasted budgets, compliance migraines, or middle-of-the-night downtime.

 1. Procurement – Choosing the Right Asset